Teriyaki Glazed Pork & Vegetable Kabobs

-Here’s a delicious, festive and fun-to-eat entree.
-Cook the unused Asian-style marinade down into a yummy sauce and serve it alongside the kabobs for dipping.—Jane McMillan, Dania Beach, Florida
+Here’s a delicious, pretty and fun-to-eat entree.
+Be sure to cook down the reserved Asian-style marinade and serve it alongside the kabobs for dipping—it’s yummy. —Jane McMillan, Dania Beach, Florida

 - 2/3 cup unsweetened pineapple juice

 - 1/3 cup white wine or chicken broth

 - 2 pork tenderloin (1 pound each), cut into 1-1/4-inch cubes

 - 2 medium zucchini, cut into 1-inch pieces

 - 1 large sweet red pepper, cut into 1-inch pieces

 - 1 large red onion, cut into 1-inch pieces